-- 1. As illustrated in Exhibit 12, Conceptual Site Plan, the development shall be designed as an integrated, mixed-use waterfront village that encourages public access to and along the bayfront. - 2.
+- 1. As illustrated in Exhibit 12, Conceptual Site and Landscape Plan, the development shall be designed as an integrated, mixed-use waterfront village that encourages public access to and along the bayfront. - 2.
 A public bayfront promenade shall be developed between the Balboa Marina development to the south and the Newport Dunes and the regional trail system to the east.
-Special features of this public bayfront promenade shall include coastal plazas, vista points and connections with City/County trails and Newport Dunes as shown on Exhibit 5, Public Spaces. - 3.
-Back Bay Landing restaurants, visitor-serving commercial and plaza areas shall be accessible to the community by public and private vehicular transportation, pedestrian and bike paths, and public dock space. - 4.
-Scenic view corridors should be incorporated throughout the project to maintain or enhance existing coastal views from East Coast Highway as shown on Exhibit 13, East Coast Highway View Corridors. - 5.
+Special features of this public bayfront promenade shall include coastal plazas, vista points and connections with City/County trails and Newport Dunes as shown on Exhibit 5, Public Spaces. - Back Bay Landing restaurants, visitor-serving commercial and plaza areas shall be accessible to the community by public and private vehicular transportation, pedestrian and bike paths, and public dock space.

+- 4. Scenic view corridors should be incorporated throughout the project to maintain or enhance existing coastal views from East Coast Highway as shown on Exhibit 13, East Coast Highway View Corridors. - 5.
 Outdoor dining and plaza areas shall be designed to interface with the street and bayfront.
-Siting of outdoor dining facilities shall minimize potential impacts on occupants of adjacent residential units.

-- 6. The development shall create a strong pedestrian interface with the waterfront, maximizing accessibility and providing visual corridors enhancing the public/visitor experience. - 7.
+Siting of outdoor dining facilities shall minimize potential impacts on occupants of adjacent residential units. - 6.
+The development shall include a coastal public view tower that serves to identify the entry location and promote the activity of the site.
+The coastal public view tower shall be public and ADA-accessible and designed to provide expansive coastal view opportunities. - 7.6.
+The development shall create a strong pedestrian interface with the waterfront, maximizing accessibility and providing visual corridors enhancing the public/visitor experience. - 8.7.
 Buildings should be arranged to create opportunities for public gathering spaces, encourage outdoor living and invite patronage.
-Mixed-use areas should emphasize pedestrian orientation by utilizing features such as plazas, courtyards, interior walkways, trellises, seating, fountains, and other similar elements. - 8.
-The development shall promote connectivity throughout the village and to adjacent developments and trails systems through the use of shared facilities such as driveways, parking areas, pedestrian plazas and walkways. - 9.
-Ground level equipment, refuse collection areas, storage tanks, infrastructure equipment and utility vaults should be screened from public right-of-way views with dense landscaping and/or walls of materials and finishes compatible with adjacent buildings. - 10.
+Mixed-use areas should emphasize pedestrian orientation by utilizing features such as plazas, courtyards, interior walkways, trellises, seating, fountains, and other similar elements. - 9.8.
+The development shall promote connectivity throughout the village and to adjacent developments and trails systems through the use of shared facilities such as driveways, parking areas, pedestrian plazas and walkways. - 10.9.
+Ground level equipment, refuse collection areas, storage tanks, infrastructure equipment and utility vaults should be screened from public right-of-way views with dense landscaping and/or walls of materials and finishes compatible with adjacent buildings. - 41.10.
 Site-specific analyses (wind patterns, noise assessments, etc.) and special design features shall be incorporated into the proposed buildings surrounding the OCSD pump station facility to offset potential noise and odor control issues associated with the existing operations of the facility.
 Indoor air conditioned spaces within the development shall include the installation of odor filters, such as activated carbon filters or similar, to filter indoor air.